rednote-hilab/dots.llm1/docker/README.md

 # Docker

-The docker images are available on Docker Hub as `https://hub.docker.com/repository/docker/rednotehilab/dots1/tags` based on the official images.
+The docker images are available on [Docker Hub](https://hub.docker.com/repository/docker/rednotehilab/dots1/tags) based on the official images.

 ## vllm